audirebocha/draft_pages/README.md

 ## Conclusion <a name="conclusion"></a>

 Congratulations!
-You have successfully completed the Subletting Application project.
+You have successfully completed reading our Subletting Application project documentation.
 This documentation has provided a comprehensive overview of the project's requirements, setup process, database design, backend and frontend development, testing, and deployment.
 It will serve as a valuable reference for maintaining and enhancing the application in the future.
 Feel free to refer back to this documentation whenever necessary.